 And this is true regardless of your diet, your hormone levels and balances, your genetics, how much high-quality sleep you get, how much stress you’re under, and other lifestyle factors that also play a significant role in the complete anabolic process.

-check that The Rule of Progressive Intensity
+The Rule of Progressive Intensity

 In both Maximum Intensity Training (MIT), and Maximum Intensity Strength Training (MIST), what I’ve described above is called The Rule of Progressive Intensity.
 And that simply states that you need to subject your muscles to progressively higher levels of intensity, in order to induce progressively greater amounts of muscle growth and strength.